 District 5040 represents over 50 Rotary Clubs located on the mainland of western British Columbia.
 These clubs are located in an area bounded to the west by the entire mainland coast between the northern and southern U.S. boundaries and include the western end of the Lower Mainland, the Cariboo and Prince George west to Prince Rupert.
 This document is also available on District 5040's Youth Exchange web site on the internet at the following location: www.d5040youthexchange.ca.
-This website also provides details of both current and past District exchange students and information on current youth exchange activities.
+This website also provides information on youth exchange programs and activities.